miadisabelle/efb09e23-31de-4bbd-8bcc-382bdd08b483-creating-your-life-plugin/CONFIGURATION_SUMMARY.md

 ## How Users Use the Plugin

-After installation, users have access to 8 agents supporting the 12-week course:
+After installation, users have access to 8 agents via the **`st:`** prefix (Structural Tension).

+Example usage:
+- `agent-st:goal-clarifier` - Clarify desired outcomes
+- `agent-st:oscillating-pattern-coach` - Recognize repeating cycles
+- `agent-st:health-creator` - Apply framework to health

+The 8 agents supporting the 12-week course:

 1. **course-guide** - Navigate the 83 lessons
 2. **goal-clarifier** - Define desired outcomes